UPchieve/server/README.md

 4.  \[This step will be unnecessary if/when this change is merged into main\] Open up the terminal and run `git checkout tooling/idx_setup`.
 When prompted, click "Take me There" and then "Rebuild Environment".
 5. Wait until you see the README.md, then run `. .idx/idx_setup.sh` in the terminal.

+Note: Remember to set your git user.name and user.email if you plan to push your changes.

 ### Running the backend

 Open up your workspace from https://idx.google.com and run the following in a terminal to start up the backend: